Awadhi language: Bhaktīkāvyas

 The most important work, probably in any modern Indo-Aryan language, came from the poet-saint Tulsidas in the form of Ramcharitmanas (1575 C.E.) or "The Lake of the Deeds of Rama", written in doha-chaupai metre.
 Its plot is mostly derivative, either from the original Rāmāyaṇa by Valmiki or from the Adhyātma Rāmāyaṇa, both of which are in Sanskrit.
 Mahatma Gandhi had acclaimed the Ramcharitmanas as "the greatest book of all devotional literature" while western observers have christened it as "the Bible of Northern India".
 It is sometimes synonymously referred as 'Tulsidas Ramayana' or simply 'the Ramayana'.

 (a) Death of Vali: Rama and Lakshmana Wait Out the Monsoon, (b) Rama's Army Crossing the Ocean to Lanka.

 Tulsidas's compositions Hanuman Chalisa, Pārvatī Maṅgala and Jānakī Maṅgala are also written in Awadhi.

 The first Hindi vernacular adaptation of the 'Dasam Skandha' of the Bhagavata Purana, the "Haricharit" by Lalachdas, who hailed from Hastigram (present-day Hathgaon near Rae Bareilly), was concluded in 1530 C.E.
 It circulated widely for a long time and scores of manuscript copies of the text have been found as far as eastern Uttar Pradesh and Bihar, Malwa and Gujarat, all written in the Kaithi script.

 Satyavatī (ca. 1501) of Ishvaradas (of Delhi) under the reign of Sikander Lodi and Avadhabilāsa (1700 C.E.) of Laladas were also written in Awadhi.
+A translation of the Mahabharata called Bhasha Mahabharat was composed by Sabal Singh Chauhan, under his patron Raja Mitrasen of Etawah, a courtier of the court of Aurangzeb in the 17th century.
+This is the first complete verse translation of the epic into Awadhi Hindi language, composed in a manner and style of Tulsidas' fame chaupai metre.

 Awadhi appeared as a major component in the works of Bhakti saints like Kabir, who used a language often described as being a pancmel khicṛī or "a hotch-potch" of several vernaculars.
-The language of Kabir's major work Bijak is primarily Awadhi.
+According to Sir George Abraham Grierson, the language of Kabir's major work Bijak is primarily Old Awadhi.